 What is Structured Literacy?

-Structured literacy describes an approach to reading, writing, speaking, and listening instruction that is explicit, systematic, and intensive.
+Structured literacy describes an approach to reading, writing, speaking, and listening instruction that is explicit, systematic, sequential, cumulative, diagnostic, and prescriptive (Turner, 2022).
 In structured literacy, teachers logically sequence the presentation and integration of language components that contribute to skilled writing and reading comprehension.
 Instruction directly addresses skills, follows a continuum of skill complexity, and is supported with clear models, step-by-step demonstrations, and ongoing review.
 Research supports the use of structured literacy to maximize the learning of all students, including English Learners, those with dyslexia, and children with other learning disabilities.
-If implemented in core (Tier 1) instruction and tiered interventions, structured literacy may prevent or remediate reading difficulties in the vast majority of students at risk for academic concerns (Moats, 2020; Spear-Swerling, 2018).
+If implemented in core (Tier 1) instruction and tiered interventions, structured literacy may prevent or remediate reading difficulties in the vast majority of students at risk for academic concerns (Moats, 2020).

 What Makes Instruction 'Multi-Modal'?

 Multi-modal instruction involves incorporating multiple senses within instruction.
 Multi-modal instruction in structured literacy means “having students hear a word, say a word, indicate the number of sounds (phonemes), letters (graphemes), or syllables in a word by clapping or using tokens or fingers, blending sounds (phonemes), saying the word, writing the word, and reading text that contains examples of the word” (Hasbrouck, 2020, p.
 189).

 Multi-Modal Approach to Structured Literacy

 A multi-modal approach to structured literacy directly targets foundational components of reading and writing, including phonemic awareness, phonics, spelling, handwriting, fluency, morphology, vocabulary, and comprehension.
 Learn more about a multi-modal approach to structured literacy in the video below.